OlivierJM/front-end-learning-resources/README.md

 # learning-resources

+> This is used at BongoHive as template for sharing front-end resources.

 This consists of small exercises and assignments to prove the understanding of one in a particular topic
 All the projects should be hosted on github and done using an online text editor like codesandbox.io